rikod3/BackupUtility/README.md

 - Recursively copies files and folders, preserving directory structure
 - Creates the destination folder automatically if it doesn't exist
+- Dry run mode to preview what would be copied without writing anything

 > Verbose logging, copy summaries (file count, size, time taken), and archive compression are planned but not yet implemented.